Achievable logoAchievable logo

 • Investment experience and knowledge

-*You might wonder how marital status or the number of dependents relates to options trading.
-It’s not uncommon for an investor to support their family financially in one way or another.
-If they were to enter into risky option contracts that subjected them to significant loss potential, the situation would be much worse if dependents were involved.
-The more family obligations a customer has, the more restrictive a brokerage firm should be when deciding whether or not to approve an options account.
+*You might wonder how marital status or number of dependents relates to options trading.
+Many investors have financial obligations to a spouse, children, or other dependents.
+If the investor takes on high-risk option positions with significant loss potential, those obligations can make the consequences more severe.
+The more financial responsibilities a customer has, the more cautious a firm should be when deciding whether to approve an options account.

-Technically speaking, the investor is not required to sign the new account form.
-In practice, most financial firms mandate a signature on some form of a customer agreement, which typically includes a pre-dispute arbitration agreement and other requirements to remain a customer of the firm.
-Arbitration agreements force any unresolved disputes between customers and member firms to arbitration (and out of the U.S. court system).
+The investor is not technically required to sign the new account form.
+In practice, most firms require a signature on some form of customer agreement.
+This typically includes a pre-dispute arbitration agreement and other terms required to maintain the customer relationship.
+Arbitration agreements require unresolved disputes between customers and member firms to be handled through arbitration (rather than the U.S. court system).
 We’ll discuss arbitration further in a future chapter.

 Sidenote